Friends of Wiveton Church

 Catastrophe!

-Two years ago a large medieval roof timber collapsed on to the altar and the church was closed for several months for investigations.
-These showed that the whole of the chancel roof (the eastern part of the church) needs repairing urgently.
+In 2019 a large medieval roof timber collapsed on to the altar and the church was closed for several months for investigations.
+These showed that the whole of the chancel roof (the eastern part of the church) needed urgent repairs.

 Norfolk has the largest group of medieval churches in the world, an important historical legacy for future generations.
 These beautiful buildings, of which St Mary’s, Wiveton is a lovely example, contain a wide range of art and craftsmanship.
 St Mary’s is a fine example of the Perpendicular style.